Block averages

 -------------------------------------------------------------------

-Several characteristics of the output indicate the poor convergence of the series: 1) The mean should be 0. for this property; 2) the maximum standard error occurs with a block size which is half the length of the series (there is no plateau); 3) the standard error of the mean is of the order of the mean value; 4) The autocorrelation is first zero at ~20% of the length of the data set.
+Several characteristics of the output indicate the poor convergence of the series: 1) the maximum standard error occurs with a block size which is half the length of the series (there is no plateau); 2) the standard error of the mean is of the order of the mean value; 3) The autocorrelation is first zero at ~20% of the length of the data set.
+4) Finally, note that the number of effective samples is very small.

 Properly sampled data

-If we increase the sampling by generating longer simulation:
+If we increase the sampling by generating longer simulation with a greater variance between sucessive data points, the convergence analysis produces:

 -------------------------------------------------------------------